Extracting Astrophysical Information of Highly-Eccentric Binaries in the Millihertz Gravitational Wave Band: Source identification and parameter extraction

 However, the measurement accuracy for $M$ and $q$ can significantly improve with extended observation time.
 For example, as shown in panel (c) of Figures~\ref{fig:fishernum3} and \ref{fig:fishernum2} (in appendix), when increasing observation time from 1 year to 5 years, the total mass measurement accuracy is enhanced by a factor of $\sim 10$, which allows us to measure the mass of bursting binary system in many of the detectable cases (with moderate $\rm SNR$).
 In other words, for the first $\sim 1$ year of LISA observation, we may not get a good constraint on the mass of stellar-mass bursting sources with $\rm SNR \lesssim 100$, but most of them will have a mass measurement by the end of 5-year LISA mission (except for some marginal detectable cases with $\rm SNR\sim 8$ for 5 years), which enables us to distinguish between different bursting sources, such as highly eccentric BBHs, binary neutron stars (BNSs), and double white dwarfs (DWDs).

-Furthermore, as shown in panels (e) - (h) of Figures~\ref{fig:fishernum} and \ref{fig:fishernum3}, the inclination and orientation ($\Theta$ and $\Phi$) of bursting binary systems can only be constrained to an accuracy of $\sim 10\%$ when the signal-to-noise ratio exceeds $\sim 100$ (similar for 1-year or longer integration times).
+\xzy{Furthermore, as shown in panels (e) - (h) of Figures~\ref{fig:fishernum} and \ref{fig:fishernum3}, the orientation (as the axes of error ellipsoid, $\{2A_S, 2B_s\}$, \citep{Lang2006,Kocsis_2008,Kocsis2007,Mikoczi+12}) of bursting binary systems can only be constrained to an accuracy of $\sim 100-1000 $~arc minutes when SNR exceeds $\sim 100$ (similar for 1-year or longer integration times).
 However, our analysis suggests that the detection will be more sensitive to the sky location of the sources.
-In particular, for a 5-year observation, $\theta$ and $\phi$ can be constrained to an accuracy of $\sim 0.1\% - 10\%$ ($\sim 0.1-10$ degrees in our example), depending on the $\rm SNR$.
-To compare with observations, we convert the sky localization accuracy into the major axis $2a_s$ and the minor axis $2b_s$ of the sky error ellipsoids (see, e.g., \citep{Lang2006,Kocsis_2008,Kocsis2007,Mikoczi+12}), as shown in Figure~\ref{fig:fisherellipse} in the appendix.
-The resulting error ellipsoids exhibit comparable angular sizes for $a_s$ and $b_s$, typically ranging from $\sim 5 - 500$ arc minutes, depending on the $\rm SNR$.
-This sky localization will allow insight into the Milky Way's source distribution.
+In particular, for a 5-year observation, the resulting sky error ellipsoids exhibit comparable angular sizes for $a_s$ and $b_s$, typically ranging from $\sim 5 - 500$ arc minutes, depending on the $\rm SNR$. \xzy{This sky localization can enable the identification of specific host environments of GW sources in the Milky Way, such as globular clusters, the Galactic center, and the Galactic field, which potentially helps us to disentangle different formation channels of BBHs.}}